 In Congress, the feeling was equally as strong.
 Just one person from both houses, a woman named Jeanette Rankin, voted against it.

-Interestingly, Rankin — the nation’s first female congresswoman — had also voted against the US entering WWI, and had been voted out of office for taking the position.
-Once back in Washington, she was the sole dissenter in an even more popular vote on war, claiming Roosevelt wanted the conflict to promote his business interests and also that her pacifist views prevented her from supporting the idea.
+Interestingly, Rankin — the nation’s first female congresswoman — had also voted against the United States entering World War I, and had been voted out of office for taking the position.
+Once back in Washington, she was the sole dissenter in an even more popular vote on war, claiming President Roosevelt wanted the conflict to promote his business interests and also that her pacifist views prevented her from supporting the idea.

 The nation had been attacked in its own territory, and someone had to pay.
-Those who stood in the way were cast aside, and the US prepared to exact its revenge.
+Those who stood in the way were cast aside, and the United States prepared to exact its revenge.

 The Fight Against Fascism

-Another reason the United States entered WWII was due to the rise of one of history’s most ruthless, cruel, and vile leaders: Adolph Hitler.
+Another reason the United States entered World War II was due to the rise of one of history’s most ruthless, cruel, and vile leaders: Adolph Hitler.

-Throughout the 1930s, Hitler had risen to power preying on the desperation of the German people — promising them a return to glory and prosperity from the starving, military-less position they’d been forced into after WWI.
-These promises unceremoniously devolved into fascism, allowing for the formation of one of the most brutal regimes in history: the Nazis.
+Throughout the 1930s, Hitler had risen to power preying on the desperation of the German people — promising them a return to glory and prosperity from the starving, military-less position they’d been forced into after World War I. These promises unceremoniously devolved into fascism, allowing for the formation of one of the most brutal regimes in history: the Nazis.

 However, in the beginning, most Americans weren’t overwhelmingly concerned with this phenomenon, instead distracted by their own plight brought on by the Great Depression.